Skip to main content

 title

-Amending The Public Purchases Ordinance To Simplify And Streamline The Process For Affordable And Transitional Housing Development Projects (Baca)
+Amending The Public Purchases Ordinance To Simplify And Streamline The Process For Affordable And Transitional Housing Development Projects (Baca and Rogers)

 body